Civ13/civ13-wiki/wiki/Rules.md

     surrender and don’t act like some macho-super-warrior (unless it fits you icly).
 You shouldn’t treat death as something to shrug off.)
-  - IN CASE OF PERSISTENCE: You may not break into a offline players base/home, this goes for faction bases as well.
-You may however pick up loose items on the ground, or enter unlocked or opened areas.
+  - You may break into a offline players base/home, as well as faction bases.
+    It is the player's responsability to ensure the safety of their property and belongings.

 ### Escalation: